 The draft Vision statement for the chapter, which is a general statement of what we want to achieve, is as follows:

-Increase the resiliency and environmental sustainability of the City by protecting, enhancing and expanding the City’s natural resources; increasing the use of green infrastructure; reducing consumption and waste of both energy and materials; and using the latest building techniques to minimize environmental impacts and enhance community quality of life.
+Increase the resiliency and environmental sustainability of the City by protecting, enhancing and expanding the City’s natural resources; increasing the use of green infrastructure; reducing consumption and waste of both energy and materials; and using all possible means to achieve beneficial environmental impacts and enhance community quality of life.

 The following draft goals, which would be integrated across all City programs, projects, and efforts concerned with environmental sustainability and resilience issues, are based on the vision statement above: